 On the easternmost tip of North Sulawesi lies Tangkoko National Park.
 According to the Lonely Planet, it’s possible to get there by public transport from Manado, but in reality this proved to be close to impossible.
 Even if you’d manage it, it wouldn’t necessarily be cheaper than a taxi from the airport directly to Batuputih, the village next to the National Park.

-In order not to have to spend more days than necessary there, I decided I could rest later and we got up at 5 a.m. the next morning and went on a five hour walk.
+I didn’t want to spend more days than necessary in that room so I decided I could rest later and we booked a walking tour.
+This meant getting up at 5 a.m. the next morning and go on a five hour walk.
 Of the five hours we spent at least three sitting around and waiting for a male hornbill to come and feed his breeding partner in their nest.
 The wait was worth it, we saw how the male gulped up the previously swallowed food and fed it to the (for us invisible) female in the nest.

 The park is also home to crested black macaques.
 They’ve become famous a while ago because of the “monkey selfie” that lead to a big debate about the copyright of the picture.
 The Yakis, as the monkeys are locally known, are critically endangered due to habitat loss and because they’re hunted by the locals for their meat.
 Now they only live in a small area of their original habitat in north Sulawesi.
 But the Yakis are not the only endangered species that has found a save home in Tangkoko.
 The tarsier, the cuscus bear, and the maleo bird are threatened as well, for the same reason as the monkeys.